Saguaro National Park Overview

 Saguaro was first protected as a national monument on March 1, 1933, and became a national park on October 14, 1994.
 The park preserves both natural and cultural history, including Hohokam petroglyphs, ranching-era stories, Civilian Conservation Corps work, and long-running efforts to protect saguaro habitat near a growing desert city.

-Saguaro National Park Hiking and Backpacking
+Saguaro National Park Backpacking

 Backpacking is available in the Saguaro Wilderness in the Rincon Mountain District.
 The NPS Camping page explains the designated wilderness campsites, permits, water planning, and rules.
 Backcountry trips can involve large elevation changes, limited water, and quick weather shifts, so they are best for prepared hikers.